U.S. Hot Air Balloon Festivals Are Reaching New Heights This Fall

 Traversing the skies in a hot air balloon is enjoyable pretty much any time of year, but enthusiasts know that September is the real sweet spot.
-Summer heat gives way to cooler breezes (preferable when you’re standing next to literal fire).
+Summer heat gives way to cooler breezes—preferable when you’re standing next to literal fire.
 Skies are clear, evenings are crisp, and rain is rare.
-You may even see some leaves turning fresh hues of orange and yellow as you float above in your gondola.
+You may even see some leaves turning fresh hues of orange and yellow as you float above the world in your very own gondola.

-So it follows that September holds the vast majority of hot air balloon festivals around the country.
-No two are alike: some double as county fairs with rides and copious foods on sticks, others memorialize local history.
-Behold the best balloon fests in the US: bring a blanket and leave the drones at home (seriously, they’ll take them away).
+So it follows that September holds the vast majority of hot air balloon festivals around the country, and no two are alike.
+Some double as county fairs with rides, copious foods on sticks, and the ever-present car show, while others break world records and memorialize local history.
+Behold the best balloon fests in the US—bring a blanket and remember to leave the drones at home (seriously, they’ll take them away).

-This is the 40th anniversary of the Great Reno Balloon Race, which they say is the world’s largest free hot air ballooning event and where they once pulled off Balloon Blackjack in the sky (this is Reno, after all).
-This year events for the three-day affair include 5 a.m.
-Glow Shows, where balloons are tethered and lit from within, followed by a Dawn Patrol early flight choreographed to music, with the handful of balloons qualified to fly in the dark.
-There’s a daily mass ascension of 100 balloons and kids can take a $5 tethered ride for charity (no dice for adults, sadly).
+2023 marks the 41st anniversary of the Great Reno Balloon Race, which they say is the world’s largest free hot air ballooning event and where they once pulled off Balloon Blackjack in the sky (this is Reno, after all).
+This year, events for the three-day affair include 5 am Glow Shows featuring balloons tethered and lit from within, followed by the Dawn Patrol early flight as a handful of balloons qualified to fly in the dark take to the skies against a musical backdrop.
+There’s also a daily mass ascension of 100 balloons and kids can take a $5 tethered ride for charity (no dice for adults, sadly).

 Rapid City, South Dakota

-In 1935 aeronautical history was made in South Dakota when in a box canyon in the Black Hills Forest, the Army Air Corps and National Geographic Society launched record-breaking high-altitude manned balloon flights that reached the stratosphere.
-Every year hot air balloon pilots congregate at the bowl, now called the Stratobowl (previously it was Moonlight Valley), to celebrate this achievement.
-Spectators can watch the ten balloons float up from the rim of the bowl, lifted above cliffs and rugged terrain.
+In 1935, aeronautical history was made in South Dakota when, from a box canyon in the Black Hills Forest, the Army Air Corps and National Geographic Society launched record-breaking high-altitude manned balloon flights that reached the stratosphere.
+Today, hot air balloon pilots congregate at the bowl every year, now called the Stratobowl (previously it was Moonlight Valley), to celebrate this achievement.
+This isn’t quite an organized event, and the launch floor is private, but spectators can hike the Stratobowl Rim Trail to watch the balloons float high above the cliffs and rugged terrain.

-From 1917 until it closed in 1993, the Oak Rubber Company in Ravenna, Ohio, built itself into one of the largest manufacturers of toy rubber balloons in the country (the employee party photos are a trip).
-Today the Balloon-A-Fair remembers the impactful industry with a true community shindig, combining float-filled children and adult parades, a community breakfast, plus a fair held on a nearby farm with craft tents, amusement rides, a jeep show, helicopter rides and fireworks.
-And, of course, two hot air balloon launches, with a new Friday night balloon glow this year.
-Plus Claw'd the Crazy Crab Balloon, a gigantic... crab balloon that makes an appearances on both Saturday and Sunday.
+From 1917 until its closing in 1993, Ravenna’s Oak Rubber Company built itself into one of the largest manufacturers of toy rubber balloons in the country (the employee party photos are a trip).
+Today, the Balloon-A-Fair remembers the operation’s impact with a true community shindig, combining float-filled children and adult parades, a community breakfast, plus a fair held on a nearby farm with craft tents, amusement rides, a Jeep show, helicopter rides, live bands, and fireworks.
+And, of course, hot air balloon launches and balloon glows, with a mechanical bull and axe throwing new this year.

 Bay Harbor, Michigan

-This is just the third year of Michigan’s Balloons over Bay Harbor (the first was in 2019), but it might be one of the coolest visuals on this list.
-Balloons float up over Little Traverse Bay off Lake Michigan, reflecting in the still waters.
+This is just the fourth year for Michigan’s Balloons Over Bay Harbor, but it might be one of the coolest visuals on this list.
+Balloons float up over Little Traverse Bay off Lake Michigan, their reflections shimmering in the still waters below.
 There are daytime flights, nighttime glows on the marina lawn, and pilot and crew meet-and-greets.
-Plus a 3K fun run, live music, pilot meet and greets and in a twist, balloon artists.
+Plus a 3K fun run, live music, and in previous years, balloon artists (fingers crossed it happens again).

 St. Louis, Missouri

-Bird-in-Hand, Pennsylvania, is in the heart of Amish Country, where on a typical day horses and buggies share the road with automobiles, and the lure of quilts and smell of baked goods dictate where the tourists end up.
-But three days a year, it’s also home to one of the most unique hot air balloon festivals in the country.
-Here, you can not only see fireworks, watch magic shows, hear up-and-coming country stars and of course witness the launch of dozens of colorful balloons—plus take a ride yourself for $400, but also learn a bit about Amish culture, with buggy rides and plenty of baked goods.
+Bird-in-Hand is in the heart of Pennsylvania’s Amish Country, where on a typical day, horses and buggies share the road with automobiles and the lure of quilts and smell of baked goods dictate the direction of tourists.
+But for three days each year, it’s also home to one of the most unique hot air balloon festivals in the country.
+Here, you can not only see fireworks, watch magic shows, hear up-and-coming country stars, and witness the launch of dozens of colorful balloons—plus take a ride yourself for $300—but also learn a bit about Amish culture, with buggy rides and plenty of those baked goods for sale.
 Show up with room for shoo-fly pie.

 Snowmass Village, Colorado

-This free Rocky Mountain tradition is back for its 46th year near Aspen, featuring more than 30 balloons launching per day.
-And here's a chance to be active: spectators are encouraged to hike or bike Snowmass's trails for the best views of the launches.
-If you're more about sitting in a car, that's an option too: three lots are designated for parking and gazing.
-And if you want to get close enough to warm yourself on the hot air, the field is open to the public, and that comes with a food truck.
+This free Rocky Mountain tradition near Aspen is back for its 47th year, featuring more than 30 balloons launching per day.
+And there's also a chance to be active: Spectators are encouraged to hike or bike Snowmass's trails for the best views.
+If you're more about sitting in a car, that's an option, too, as three lots are designated for parking and gazing.
+And if you want to get close enough to warm yourself in the hot air, the field is open to the public (complete with a food truck should you work up an appetite).

 Queensbury, New York